ArchLeaders/MalsMerger/Merge-Notes.md

 ## Worst Case Scenario (Comparing Files with Varying Versions)

-The worst case scenario is that a change between two version files will be tracked as a mod change and overwrite a real mod change that it didn't need to.
+The worst case scenario is that a change between two versions will be tracked as a mod change and overwrite a real mod change that it didn't need to.

 ## Solutions (Mod User)